 Spring and Autumn

-You may hear Nepal often for Mount Everest or may think Nepal about rugged trails for trekking and some tours in the Himalayas or rafting, paragliding, bungee jumping and other wonderful activities, but Nepal is not only limited to these, but you as well can experience the wonderful Honey Hunting.
+You may hear Nepal often for Mount Everest or you may think of Nepal about steep trails for trekking and some tours in the Himalayas or rafting, paragliding, bungee jumping, and other wonderful activities, but Nepal is not only limited to these, but You can also experience the wonderful honey hunt.

 Many people in some villages, especially in western Nepal, depend on honey for their livelihood.
 They harvest honey from the largest species of bee in the world, called Apis, which is labor-intensive.
 These bees live on the high cliffs of the foothills and the honey hunters risk their lives to harvest the honey to survive.

-The honey hunters build rope ladders and baskets to access the combs after the bees are washed away with smoke by lighting a fire under the hives.
-Honey harvest usually takes place twice a year, when honey hunters come together and migrate into the Himalayas to take on this huge task with mortal danger.
+Honey hunters build rope ladders and baskets to access the combs after the bees are washed away with smoke by lighting a fire under the hives.
+The honey harvest usually takes place twice a year, when honey hunters come together and migrate into the Himalayas to take on this huge and life-threatening task.

-To harvest one colony, the honey hunters take two to three hours, depending on the location of the hive and the size.
-The harvesting ritual, which varies slightly from community to community, begins with a prayer and sacrifice of flowers, fruit, and rice.
-Then a fire is lit at the base of the cliff to smoke the bees from their honeycombs.
+To harvest a colony, it takes honey hunters two to three hours, depending on the hive's location and size.
+The harvest ritual, which varies slightly from community to community, begins with a prayer and sacrifice of flowers, fruits, and rice.
+Then a fire is lit at the base of the cliff to smoke the bees from their combs.

 From above, a honey hunter descends the cliff that is attached to a ladder with ropes.
-While his friends fasten the rope and ladder from the top and lift the spring tools up, the honey hunter fights territorial bees while cutting pieces of honey from the comb.
+As his friends hold the rope and ladder from the top and lift the spring tools, the honey hunter fights off the territorial bees as he cuts pieces of honey from the honeycomb.